2007 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The Easy Way to Know Your 2007 Half Dollar Value

 Determining your 2007 Kennedy half dollar’s value is easier than you think.
-Start by checking the mint mark (P or D) and evaluating the coin’s condition—look for surface preservation, luster, and any contact marks.
+Start by checking the mint mark (P, D, or S) on the obverse above the date, then evaluate the coin’s condition — look at the luster, check for contact marks, and see if the surfaces are original and unaltered.

 2007 Half Dollar Value Guides